mas-bandwidth/netcode/STANDARD.md

 The first thing the server must do is negotiate connection with potential clients.

-In general the server follows these basic rules when processing connection requests:
+The server follows these basic rules when processing connection requests:

 1. Clients must have a valid connect token to connect
 2. Respond to a client only when necessary.
-Ignore any malformed requests.
+Ignore malformed requests.
 3. Reject an malformed request as soon as possible, with the minimum amount of work.
-4. Make sure the response is smaller than the request packet to avoid DDoS amplification.
+4. Make sure any response packet is smaller than the request packet to avoid DDoS amplification.

+When a server receives a connection request packet from a client it contains the following data:

+    0 (uint8) // prefix byte of zero
+    [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
+    [protocol id] (8 bytes)
+    [connect token expire timestamp] (8 bytes)
+    [connect token sequence number] (8 bytes)
+    [encrypted private connect token data] (1024 bytes)

+This packet is not encrypted, however the client and an observer cannot read the encrypted private connect token data, because it is encrypted with a private key shared between the web backend and the dedicated server instances.
+Also, the important aspects of the packet such as the version info, protocol id and connect token expire timestamp are protected by the AEAD construct, and cannot be modified by a client.

+On receiving a connection the server must take the following steps, in order:

-...
+* ...

 ## Replay Protection